jmcartlamy/interactive-sync-docs/docs/using-twitch.md

 ### Disclaimer

-When you decide to integrate our extension **"Interactive Sync"**, keep in mind you must abide to **[Twitch Guidelines and policies](https://dev.twitch.tv/docs/extensions/guidelines-and-policies)**, including:
+When you decide to create a new extension with **"Interactive Sync"**, keep in mind you must abide to **[Twitch Guidelines and policies](https://dev.twitch.tv/docs/extensions/guidelines-and-policies)**, including:

 -   [Developer Services Agreement](https://www.twitch.tv/p/fr-fr/legal/developer-agreement/),
 -   [Terms of Service](https://www.twitch.tv/p/fr-fr/legal/terms-of-service/),